tbystrican/receipt-extraction-tool/README.md

 This tool automates the process of identifying and extracting receipts from scanned PDF documents.
 It works in two main stages:

 1. Converting PDF pages to high-quality images
-2. Using AI vision models to detect and extract individual receipts from these images
+2. Using Venice.AI API vision model to detect and extract individual receipts from these images

 ## Features
 - PDF to image conversion with customizable DPI and quality settings